Pinaki82/crust/README.md

 # Our Strategy

 Enter `crust/` from the graphical file manager.
 R-Click inside the folder and find the option to open a terminal emulator there.
 Open two terminal emulators if you are on Linux, one for editing the source file with Helix and the other for compiling/executing the code.
 Type `ls` (Linux) or `dir` (Windows) to see the contents of the folder.
 You'll find `runc.sh` that you can use on most Linux systems to build/run the code.
-Use `runc.BAT` on MS Windows machines.
+Use `runc.BAT` or `runc-msys2x64.sh` on MS Windows machines.
 You don't have to open a separate console.
 Double-click on the DOSBATCH script and it will take care of the build process.
+Or, use the script `runc-msys2x64.sh` with the "MSYS2 MinGW 64-bit" Bash Shell.

 ```shell
 # Change the execution permission parameter of the script.